sefasenlik/minitranslate/docs/HOW_TO_USE.md

 ### Method 1: Using Uninstaller
 1. Go to Control Panel → Programs and Features
-2. Find "MiniTranslate" and click "Uninstall"
+2. Find "AlienTranslate" and click "Uninstall"
 3. Follow the uninstall wizard

 ### Method 2: Manual Removal
 1. **Close the app**: Right-click the tray icon and select "Exit"
 2. **Delete files**: Remove the folder where the application is installed
-3. **Remove settings**: Delete `%APPDATA%\MiniTranslate` folder to remove saved settings
+3. **Remove settings**: Delete `%APPDATA%\AlienTranslate` folder to remove saved settings
 4. **Remove startup**: If enabled, uncheck "Run at Windows startup" before exiting

 ## Features